rkudryashov/microservices-example/README.md

 This schema is simple, see [here](https://spring.io/projects/spring-cloud-sleuth) for details.

 ### Building
-Depending of your OS: `gradlew clean build` or `./gradlew clean build` Used Gradle 5 requires at least JDK 8.
+Depending of your OS: `gradlew clean build` or `./gradlew clean build`.

+Used Gradle 5 requires at least JDK 8.

 ### Running